stella-dikmans/MOC-II/README.md

 the part that was supposed to be the most easy part (translating the GPS data into a digital platform and into a simple data-sheet) turned out to take us a whole morning of searching in old codes, reading and watching tutorials and mixing it up to create our own code.
 Without Daphne and all her patience this would have never worked out.
 And then the end of course Victor who came for half an hour and brough some order into our chaos - and sieheda, the code works.
 One of our main **[manuals was this](https://cdn-learn.adafruit.com/downloads/pdf/mqtt-adafruit-io-and-you.pdf)**.

-What it does:

-• it sets up a ***wifi*** (because we wont have a sim-card in our stamp but in order to load the data directly into the digital world, a wireless connection is needed) - thus there is the possibility of chosinng a mobile-hotspot or to add the credentials of a local wifi.

-• it links the ***feather (GPS) to the adafruit IO server AND a personal account*** (that is needed to later on work with the date in multiple ways).
-So for this we made our **[adarfuit IO account](https://io.adafruit.com/distel/wippersnapper)** and connect our feather ESP32.
-To test if there is a stable connection, we make the built in LED **[blink](https://learn.adafruit.com/quickstart-adafruit-io-wippersnapper/blink-a-led)** before we continue with our arduino code.

-• it ***sets up an MQTT*** that in our case equals our adafruit account.
-The MQTT in a network protocol, a language to enable the exchange of messages from remote locations and the digital (very important for **the Internet of Things**).

-• furthermore we set up a ***button function*** to make sure that the GPS data is not being uploaded onto our digital platform constantly but only when we push. = bool butState part in the code.
-We make sure that the publishing function is being activated when the button is pushed and released.

 <details>
 the code: